docsuleman/QCA_python/README.md

 # QCA in Python
-Quantitative Angiography in python to detect stenosis and guide in stent sizing
+Quantitative Coronary Angiography in python to detect stenosis and guide in stent sizing

 Skimage seems to better than openCV in angiographies edge detection.